ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 open before you buy what ia in it, for
 he who trades in the dark asks to be
 cheated.&quot;
-The call for an election to vot
+The call for an election to vote
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:ncu:batch_ncu_haw_ver01:data:sn91068402:00295878666:1890052901:0316/pct:25.000000,7.059993,10.982906,6.839023/!600,600/0/default.jpg"/>
 </td>